-1. Choose a recent example.
+- Choose a recent example.

-It’s almost always better to use examples from college or after for any medical school interview questions.
+It’s almost always better to use examples from college or later for any medical school interview questions.
 It’s very rarely ever appropriate to use examples from high school or earlier.
 Doing so can demonstrate a lack of maturity.
 That being said, it’s also dangerous to use an example that is too recent—one that you have not yet had a chance to process properly and make sense of or integrate into your identity.

-2. Use an example in which you created a positive outcome.
+- Use an example in which you created a positive outcome.

 This question, which has such an obviously negative tone, is a trap!
 We’ve all had failures.
 Don’t randomly choose an example of one of your failures without thinking it through to its logical conclusion.
 The best responses to this type of question have clearly positive outcomes that the applicants have created.
-Think of a time when something did not go your way, but you were able to make the best of it or to redo it in a way that allowed you to grow and develop from the experience.
+Think of a time when something did not go your way, but you were able to make the best of it or turn it to your advantage in a way that allowed you to grow and develop from the experience.
 Don’t get stuck in the negative details because that would be a sign that you haven’t fully processed the experience.
 Focus on what you learned and how you improved.

-3. Make sure it’s a professional or academic scenario and not something too personal.
+- Make sure it’s a professional or academic scenario and not something too personal.

-This is not the time to discuss a failed personal relationship or a rite of passage experience.
+This is not the time to discuss a failed personal relationship or a rite-of-passage experience.
 It’s a sign of maturity to be able to discuss something that didn’t go well in your academic or professional life.
 Failure provides valuable lessons.
 Life is full of failures.
 If someone claims they’ve never failed at anything, it means they’re just not trying hard enough or challenging themselves.

-4. Use the example that will best demonstrate how you seek learning opportunities that are outside of your comfort zone.
+- Use the example that will best demonstrate how you seek learning opportunities that are outside of your comfort zone.